GrammaTech/grammatech.github.io/prj/cram.md

     into the Rust programming language.
 ---

-The goal of GrammaTech's "C++ to Rust Assisted Migration" ("CRAM") project is to semi-automatically migrate well-designed, general-purpose C++ code into the Rust programming language.
+GrammaTech's "C++ to Rust Assisted Migration" ("CRAM") project semi-automatically migrates well-designed, general-purpose C++ code into the Rust programming language.
 See [CRAM's website][] for more information.

 [CRAM's website]: https://cpp-rust-assisted-migration.gitlab.io